ztmarron/git-lab-assignment/README.md

 * checkout the commit with this message: "object caching on the client side!" and create the branch `task-3` from that commit.
 * push up the new `task-3` branch.
 This will require setting the upstream branch, but git will help you with the command to do that.

+# Task 4:

+* on the `task-4` branch, somebody introduced a bug in the commit with the message "In the real world, bugs wouldn't be this hard to find."
+* Use the `git revert` command to reverse the effects of that commit.

+# Submitting the assignment

+When you are done, add "-- Finished!" to the title of the `README.md` file on the `master` branch and email me the link to the repository at ryan+git2017@sharptop.io, and CC Dr Shaneck on the email.

+Even if you don't finish all the tasks, at least try to finish some of them.

 # Git Resources: